elixirschool/elixirschool/lessons/testing.md

 ## Test Setup

-In some instances it may be necessary to perform some setup before we run our test or maybe we need some initial values.
-To accomplish this we can use the `setup` and `setup_all` macros, `setup` is run before each test and `setup_all` before the suite.
+In some instances it may be necessary to perform setup before our tests.
+To accomplish this we can use the `setup` and `setup_all` macros.  `setup` will be run before each test and `setup_all` once before the suite.
 It is expected that they will return a tuple of `{:ok, state}`, the state will be available to our tests.

 For the sake of example, we'll change our code to use `setup_all`: